What is English Bridle Leather?

 Leather of all types will stretch slightly, particularly if it is subjected to heavy forces, such as a dog constantly pulling.
 A piece of equipment will not stop pulling behaviour, only consistent and effective training will address this issue.

 Treat your new collar and lead like a pair of leather shoes.
-If you wouldn't splash through muddy puddles in your new Brogues, don't expect your dog to splash through the same puddles in their new collar and for it to come out looking like new.
+If you wouldn't splash through muddy puddles in your new Oxfords, don't expect your dog to splash through the same puddles in their new collar and for it to come out looking like new.

 So what is 'bridle leather'?